F1 grid: Starting positions for Miami Grand Prix

 Sergio Perez is 25 points behind his team-mate in the standings, with Charles Leclerc and Carlos Sainz next-best on the list.
 Lando Norris finished second in Shanghai as he continues to target a first win in F1, while Lewis Hamilton will be striving for more following his worst ever start to a season.

 Miami was selected as one of six venues to host a sprint weekend by F1 this year.
-Verstappen has won the first two editions of the race, which first appeared on the calendar in 2022.
+Verstappen has won the first two editions of the race, which first appeared on the calendar in 2022, and put his Red Bull on pole for the race on Saturday after also winning the sprint race.

 See below for all the key information ahead of this weekend’s race: